Take your 2026 Super Snapshot

 Question 2 is coming your way.

-Your super savings may last 20 years or more in retirement1 – and may even outlive you.
+On average, Australians are living longer, with super savings that may need to last up to 20 years or more in retirement1.
 Have you considered what you’ll do with your super?

 Explore this topic

-59% of retired people said that they were thinking of leaving some of their super to a beneficiary in last year’s Super Snapshot2.
+3 in 5 retired people said that they were thinking of leaving some of their super to a beneficiary in last year’s Super Snapshot2.
+Planning ahead for your super can help provide clarity and certainty for the people you care about.

 Why nominating a beneficiary matters